course-dprep/IMDb-Series-Rating-Investigation/README.md

 ----
 # Research Motivation
-Why did we choose this topic? (some random bullshit like the beginning of every paper)
+Why did we choose this topic?

 # Research question:
 - Does the length in seasons of a TV-show affect its overall rating?